HeapSpace/vdb2016/content/index.md

         short:
           - "How do we interact with webpages?
 Has it changed during the course of time?
 Is it affected by the advancement of technology?"
         long:
+          - "* How do we interact with webpages?"
+          - "* Has it changed during the course of time?"
+          - "* Is it affected by the advancement of technology?"
+          - " "
           - "How could it possibly change?
 If these questions awaken even the slightest interest in you, I'll make sure that the talk is interesting /* enough to keep you from leaving */ (by bribing you with sweet talk and candy! ...among other things...)"
           - "I'll share a vision with technology, or the other way around - a technology with a vision.
 Either way: it's a vision of introducing an alternative webpage UX and a technology that builds upon several relatively new technologies into something new and cool!"
     tags: